davidm/lua-annotate/README.txt

 LuaAnnotate - C code comments externally stored but displayed inline.

-This tool enables you to maintain C source file comments in a text file external to the source file itself and then later display those comments inline to the source.
+LuaAnnotate is a tool for displaying C source file comments inline to the source but stored in a separate file.
 The comments are maintained in a text file (annotate.txt) in the same directory as the C sources.
 Displaying the comments inline to the C code can be done in many ways:

-  - weaving the comments into the source code as C comments but saved as a different file for viewing in any text editor.
+  - weaving the comments into the source code as C comments and saving the result to a temporary file for viewing in any text editor.
-  - displaying annotations in the SciTE text editor when viewing the original source files (without altering those source files).
+  - displaying comments as annotations in the SciTE text editor when viewing the original source files (without altering those source files).
   - other possibilities (not implemented) include rendering as HTML or creating plugins for other text editors.